epic-kitchens/epic-kitchens-100-annotations/README.md

 If you wish to download part of the dataset instructions can be found [here]().

+### Differences to EPIC-Kitchen-100

+Whilst videos from EPIC-Kitchens-55 are used within EPIC-Kitchens-100 some of the annotations have been modified to improve the quality of the annotations.
+Additionally, with EPIC-Kitchens-100, the verb/noun classes have been updated to cover the annotations from the new videos.
+Because of this, the annotations from EPIC-Kitchens-55 cannot be used for EPIC-Kitchens-100.

 ## License
 All files in this dataset are copyright by us and published under the